4 Reasons Why Organizations are Ditching the Microsoft 365 SLA for an Experience Level Agreement

 IT has traditionally been tasked with providing the technology needed to meet the business needs of the organization with a high degree of availability.
 The Service Level Agreement (SLA) has long been a standard way to measure whether IT is meeting the organization’s needs or not, spelling out what kind of uptime can be guaranteed, response times when issues arise, etc. In the same manner, Microsoft does offer an SLA for its Office 365 customers, providing clear guidance on what uptime guarantees go along with their services.

 But many organizations are realizing that for most users, issues with Office 365 aren’t so much about whether it is functional and available as a whole, but rather whether the end-to-end experience using it is helping them be productive.
-This has led to the creation of an eXperience Level Agreement (XLA).
-In the context of Office 365, an XLA works to address service quality issues (e.g., poor performance, slow responsiveness, lack of ability to use a particular function of a larger service, etc.), including service outages.
+This has led to the creation of an Experience Level Agreement.
+In the context of Office 365, an Experience Level Agreement works to address service quality issues (e.g., poor performance, slow responsiveness, lack of ability to use a particular function of a larger service, etc.), including service outages.

-There are 4 reasons why organizations are looking to an XLA over an SLA to address Office 365 usage:
+There are 4 reasons why organizations are looking to an Experience Level Agreement over an SLA to address Office 365 usage:

 - There’s so much more involved besides just the Microsoft services – A user’s experience with Office 365 is made up of so much more than just the Microsoft side of the equation; the user’s device, method of connectivity, Internet connection, the route to the Microsoft cloud, use of a VPN, internal network route and latency… as well as the networking components, infrastructure, individual servers and services related to delivering Office 365 services are all involved when determining service quality.
 Because of this, simply using Microsoft’s SLA won’t encompass all the factors that can influence whether users are productively using Office 365.